wangmj17/JSONBench/README.md

 The benchmark focuses on data analytics queries rather than search, single-value retrieval, or mutating operations.

+The benchmark does not record data loading times.
+While it was one of the initial goals, many systems require a finicky multi-step data preparation process, which makes them difficult to compare.

 ## Pre-requisites

 To run the benchmark with 1 billion rows, it is important to provision a machine with sufficient resources and disk space.
 The full compressed dataset takes 125 Gb of disk space, uncompressed it takes up to 425 Gb.